Trogdorts/LLMPlotBot/README.md

 ## Result persistence

-Model responses are saved incrementally to `data/generated_data/` as soon as they are available.
+Model responses are saved immediately to `data/generated_data/`.
 Writes are protected with lock files so that multiple connectors or processes can safely write to the same result set.
 Configure the behaviour via the following keys in `src/config.py`:

-- `WRITE_STRATEGY`: `"immediate"` (default) writes every result as soon as it arrives; set to `"batch"` to buffer results.
-- `WRITE_BATCH_SIZE` and `WRITE_BATCH_SECONDS`: thresholds for batch flushing.
-- `WRITE_BATCH_RETRY_LIMIT`: number of per-file retry attempts before a batch is deferred for the next flush.
+- `WRITE_RETRY_LIMIT`: number of per-file retry attempts before giving up.
 - `FILE_LOCK_TIMEOUT`, `FILE_LOCK_POLL_INTERVAL`, and
   `FILE_LOCK_STALE_SECONDS`: control file-lock acquisition and stale lock cleanup.